 Louisville, Kentucky 40202-0001

-- Official Graduate Records Examination (GRE) scores.
-To register for the GRE general test, please visit the GRE website: http://www.ets.org/gre/.
-Applicants are required to complete the GRE by July 31, 2013.
+Official Graduate Records Examination (GRE) scores.
+To register for the GRE general test, please visit the GRE website.
+The GRE code 1838.

-- If English is not your native language, you must demonstrate proficiency in English.
-TOEFL scores of 550+ (paper version/PBT) or 213+ (computer based version/CBT) or a minimum score of 79+ internet based version/iBT is required.
+TOEFL scores of 550+ (paper version/PBT) or 213+ (computer based version/CBT) or a minimum score of 79+ (internet based version/iBT) are required for international students if English is not your primary language.

 If you are re-applying, applications are kept for only one (1) year.
 You must re-apply through PASS with all updated information.